-I am not aware of any imported invasive alien species to date despite oysters having been grown in the bay for decades and has not caused the settlement of wild gigas oysters (as has been demonstrated in a PHD study).
-Oyster farming is currently under more regulation than ever before in this regard through the Fish Health Authorisation and Shellfish Gatherers Documents process.
+My shellfish business has since its beginning in the early 1980's not imported any invasive alien species, has not caused the settlement of wild gigas oysters and is currently under more regulation than ever before in this regard through the Fish Health Authorisation and Shellfish Gatherers Documents process.
 Oyster farming with Crassostrea Gigas occurs in other bays around Ireland under licence after strict Appropriate Assessment and with tight Regulatory Oversight.
-Given all of the above I do not believe that my proposed business is a threat in this regard.
+Given all of the above 1 do not believe that my business is a threat in this regard.

-Regarding the various SPA Appropriate Assessment comments that SWC make it is clear that not all of these comments are correct e.g. we often see Brent Geese feeding on existing trestles even when workers are on site turning bags not more that 20m away from them.
+Regarding the various SPA Appropriate Assessment comments that SWC make it is clear that not all of these comments are correct e.g. we often see Brent Geese feeding on our trestles even when we are on site turning bags not more that 20m away from them.
 This is also seen in other oyster farming bays in the southeast.
 So, for the SPA AA to say that the impacts on Brent Geese are significant is rather concerning.
 It is well known that Brent Geese use multiple areas for feeding (fields, green areas of stony shore near freshwater inputs).
 Just because they happen to be at these locations and not on the oysters when the bird monitoring commences does not mean that there is a displacement impact.
-I have never seen Brent Geese feeding at the location of my proposed site.
-However, I would be fairly certain if I get licenced and have oyster bags there then I will see them feeding on top of the bags.
+If my oyster trestles where not there the Brent Geese wouldn't be there as there wouldn't be much green algae growing at that location on a muddy shore.
 There is a significant distortion of the truth in the SPA AA comment and the subsequent promotion of that comment as a valid argument by SWC.

 Further attempts to distort the truth arise in relation to impacts on fish.
 SWC are trying to claim that filter feeders are eating fish eggs and larvae.
 Firstly, mussel farming has been in Wexford Harbour since the 1970 (in its present format) and yet Inland Fisheries Ireland say that the Harbour is a very important area as a Sea Bass nursery.
-It doesn't appear to be the case that that thousands of tonnes of mussel cultivation are impacting on fish populations in Wexford Harbour over the last 52 years and is in stark contradiction to the SWC argument.
-Similarly, I haven't seen any observable decline in fish stocks in Ballyteigue over the years when oyster farming has been there.
-As a keen sea angler, myself I have first-hand experience with the quality of fishing in the bay.
-Ballyteigue bay is renowned for its flounder and holds the record for heaviest specimen flounder caught on rod and line.
-I have worked at oysters in Ballyteigue Bay since 1988 and in that time, I have talked with and seen hundreds of fellow sea anglers catch sea bass, sea trout, mullet, flounder and several other species in abundance.
-On a calm sunny day when the water is like glass you will literally see hundreds of fish breaking the water's surface with some jumping completely out.
-For some reason it's usually triggered by the turning of the tides.
-At low water you will see shoals of fish under the trestles.
-I was talking to a ghillie who makes a living bringing out sea anglers on his boat.
-He said, "He's never seen anything like the shoals of fish taking refuge under the trestles".
-His theory is one of three:
+It doesn't appear to be the case that that thousands of tonnes of mussel cultivation are impacting on fish populations in Wexford Harbour over the last 52 years as in stark contradiction to the SWC argument.
+Similarly, I have been here since the early 1980's and has there been any observable decline in fish stocks?

-1 The fish use the trestles for sanctuary and shelter from the hot sun.

-2 the oysters or marine organisms growing on the bags emit a smell that attract the fish.

-3 That there is an abundance of food under the trestles for the fish to feed on.

 Could it be that by maintaining ecosystem health through nutrient removal oysters (and mussels) are actually improving the environment for fish?
 The answer is yes.
 Are oyster farming structures providing additional shelter for fish and for marine life that fish feed on?
 Yes.
-Will there be additional feeding resources for marine life on my structures if I get a licence?
-Yes, there will be, as the epifauna and flora are food for other marine life who are food for fish.
+Come down here on any warm day and I will show you the fish that take shelter on my farm.
+Are there additional feeding resources for marine life on my structures?
+Yes, there are, and they are prey for other marine life who are prey for fish.

 SWC refer to the precautionary principle.
-Have the decades of oyster farming here not shown that the precautionary principle is no longer relevant as there is one thing clear and that is that there haven't been any negative impacts that SWC are claiming.
-In fact, I believe that oyster farming here has actually protected the ecosystem.
+Have my 40 years of farming here not shown that the precautionary principle is no longer relevant as there is one thing clear and that is I haven't had the negative impacts that SWC are claiming.
+In fact, I believe that my presence here has actually protected the ecosystem.
+I would argue that the precautionary principle would be better used to prevent my removal as there could be unknown negative impacts of a much more serious and irreversible manner if my farm was removed.